 Tom Cruise, in his movie role as the jet pilot “Maverick” in Top Gun, has little over these flying aces of the insect world: Dragonflies can spin 180 degrees in a flash, jet straight up or nosedive straight down, fly backward, and hover!
 As for speed, their tiny bodies can blast away at 35 miles an hour, And, get this: They can beat their wings 20 to 45 times a second, working each one separately to produce incredible maneuverability.
 What these insects want, they get!
 Prey caught in their “gunsights” are doomed, doomed, doomed!
 And handsome though he is, Maverick has nothing on dragonflies and damselflies in the looks department, either—some of these insects are among the most beautiful on earth.

-Dragonflies and damselflies have been executing their aerial skills for a long time—at least one fossil dated back to the Permian Period 290 million to 248 million years ago.
+Dragonflies and damselflies have been executing their aerial skills for 325 million years, since the Carboniferous Period.
 (By comparison, humans have existed for only 200,000 years.)
 The largest dragonflies of today have a wingspan of no more than 7.5 inches (19 cm), but fossils show that eons ago, they were 30 inches (76 cm)!
 Just imagine a hungry one of them jetting toward you!

 Damselflies hold the records for both the largest and smallest dragonflies or damselflies in the world.
 The largest, Megaloprepus caerulatus, belongs to a group of several so-called “helicopter damselflies,” and has a wingspan of 7.5 inches (19 cm).
 It inhabits Central and South America.
 Damselflies in the genus Agriocnemis are the world’s smallest, with wingspans of 0.6–0.7 inches (18 mm).
 Inhabits They inhabit parts of Africa, Asia, and Australia.

 In the United States, the largest dragonfly or damselfly is a dragonfly, the Giant Darner, Anax walsinghami, which has a wingspan of 5.0 inches (13 cm).
 It inhabits the Southwest, and its size makes it easy to spot.
 The smallest is the Citrine Forktail Damselfly, Ischnura hastat, which is found across the country, but is much harder to see: It has a body that’s about the thickness of a toothpick and one-inch long (25 mm).
-You’ll need to focus your attention to spot that one!
+You may need to get out your magnifying glass for that one!

 Etymology and classification